Kaezar/Iris/README.md

   * Bot response: result
 * !rocks
   * Bot response: "Rocks fall.
 Everyone dies."
-* !play url OR !play filename (NOTE: !play url does not work at the moment!)
+* !play url OR !play filename
   * url is the url of a youtube video or filename is the name of an audio file in the bot's audio folder.
   * Bot joins the voice channel the caller is in, and plays the audio of the youtube video or the file, then leaves the voice channel.
 * !say phrase